mrbagels/sentinel/README.md

 - **Secure Enclave**: Only available on devices with A12 Bionic chip or later
 - **Memory Protection**: Swift's ARC makes complete memory wiping challenging; use SecureString for sensitive data
 - **Keychain**: Data is encrypted by iOS but may be accessible if device passcode is compromised
+- **Session Management**: InactivityTracker helps enforce security policies but should be combined with proper authentication

 ## Contributing